-Everybody's Talking About Jamie – One of Nimax's six West End venues set to reopen, the musical will play at the Apollo Theatre.
+Everybody's Talking About Jamie – One of Nimax's six West End venues set to reopen, the musical will play at the Apollo Theatre from 28 November.
 Tour dates are still to be confirmed for early 2021.

-Magic Goes Wrong – One of Nimax's six West End venues set to reopen, the Mischief Theatre show will play at the Vaudeville Theatre.
+Magic Goes Wrong – One of Nimax's six West End venues set to reopen, the Mischief Theatre show will play at the Vaudeville Theatre from December.

 The Play That Goes Wrong – One of Nimax's six West End venues set to reopen, the Mischief Theatre show will play at the Duchess Theatre.

 The Last Five Years – The Southwark Playhouse hit has extended its run, now playing from 1 October to 14 November.

 Good – The show has moved venues.
 Originally booked for the Playhouse Theatre, it will now play in the Harold Pinter Theatre from 21 April.
 The play will star WhatsOnStage Award-winning actor David Tennant.

 Beauty and the Beast – The Olivier-Award winning musical will embark on a major new UK and Ireland tour from May 2021, starting at the Curve Leicester.

 Back to the Future – The West End transfer of the new musical has been confirmed.
 The show will come to London's Adelphi Theatre from 14 May 2021.
 Great Scott!

 Dante's In Furlough – A new immersive production at The Vaults will open on 15 October and run underneath Waterloo station until 20 December.

 The Ocean at the End of the Lane – Neil Gaiman's show will now open in the West End from 23 October 2021.